-Hey!
+Hello!
 I’m Paulette – a wife and mom of two little girls.
-I’m also a student and digital journalist at an NPR affiliate station in Michigan.
+I’m also a student and reporter at an NPR affiliate station in Michigan.

 I’ve suffered with anxiety and depression for pretty much my entire life, but was only recently officially diagnosed.
 Mental illness was not something we talked about in my family, so it forced me to cope with it on my own for almost three decades.